amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 First, alter [Section 5.1.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-cookie-struct) by adding source-port to the Cookie Struct, this would be necessary to keep track of the port the cookie was set on.

+{:quote}
+> A cookie's source-port.
+It is initially "unset".

 Then add the concept of port matching which helps to simplify checking if a cookie would match a port value We can do that by adding a new section under [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms).

 An integer `port-matches` a given cookie if any of the following conditions are true: